gabeta/gsm-detector/README.md

 ## A propos

-Gsm Detector est un package PHP qui permet de connaitre le nom du reseau GSM d'un numéro de téléphone donné.
+Gsm Detector is a PHP package which allows to know the name of the GSM network of a given phone number.

 ## Installation